Gridiron Nations Championship

 The Gridiron Nations Championship (GNC) is an annual elite international men's American football competition organised independently by participating national federations in alignment with policy frameworks from the International Federation of American Football (IFAF).
 Modelled on the Six Nations Championship in rugby union, the GNC brings together foundational national teams to compete in a series of matches involving intercontinental play determining a global result.

 History

 The Gridiron Nations Championship was conceived in early 2025.
 The initiative was developed to revive and elevate competitive opportunities for senior men's national teams beyond the traditional IFAF World Championship cycle, which had last been held in 2015.

 The first edition debuted in April 2025, featuring Canada, Italy, and Germany.
-On 19 April, Canada travelled to Sardinia, defeating Italy 56-0 in what was later classified as an IFAF Friendly game.
+On 19 April, Canada travelled to Sardinia and defeated Italy 56-0, which was later reclassified as an IFAF Friendly game.

 The first result in the championship was generated at the IFAF European Final Four on 28 October in Krefeld, Germany, where Italy defeated Germany 17-14 to secure the bronze medal in the IFAF Euros.
 On 9 November, Canada defeated Italy 20-17 at Velodromo Vigorelli in Milan.
 On 16 November Canada defeated Germany 25-10 in Bochum.

-Ultimately, the GNC is positioned for world or hemispheric invitational championship play, raising the profile of tackle football globally and fostering collaboration among national federations.

 Format

 The competition format combines regional play and cross-continental showcase games.
-Inaugural scheduling includes:
+Inaugural scheduling included: